How can it be that I like so different kinds of music?

 I’ve Got You Under My Skin

 I can also easily see why Keren Ann’s music is very close to my heart – at this instant in life probably the music that is closest.
-As an introverted person I need refuges in life, and the seriousness of Keren Ann match my need for taking things seriously.
+As an introverted person I need refuges in life, and the seriousness of Keren Ann matches my need for taking things seriously.
 And the sheer beauty of Keren Ann’s melodies, and her singing them accompanied by her own guitar, satisfy my needs of exactly that – beauty.
 Her melancholy satisfies my need of both seriousness and beauty.
 Again, you can find the base for these conclusions expressed in my first post about Keren Ann and her music from 8 June, 2016.

 The biography presented on Keren Ann’s current website starts with chapter 7, referring to her seventh album.
 This is not where I am in terms of listening.
 I have briefly listened to all seven albums and have found many beautiful songs, but I keep coming back to “chapter 2” and “chapter 3” – the second and the third album – La Disparition (2002) and Not Going Anywhere (2003).
 On these albums Keren Ann’s musical expression of soft melancholy and intimacy is like a refuge, a sanctuary I do not want to leave for a long time.